STIGMA AND STIGMATIZATION

 Short stature (dwarf), physical disabilities, facial

-stuttering, a prison record, being obese, or not being able to read, may become stigmatized
+disfigurement, stuttering, a prison record, being obese, or not being able to read, may

-individual which is given a negative evaluation by others and thus
+differentness about an individual which is given a negative evaluation by others and thus

 Illegitimacy is considered an unambiguous social stigma.

 Stigma is a visible or apparent characteristic indicative of some undesirable or

 Journal of Offender Rehabilitation Volume:38 Issue:1 Dated:2003 Pages:19 to 31

 Abstract: An identity theory perspective defines stigma as negative labeling.
 Drawing on